Skip to main content

 Erasmus Mobility Grant

-Students who are away for five months or more will receive the Erasmus Grant in three instalments.
-The first instalment will be transferred to your bank account shortly after Trinity receives both the Confirmation of Arrival form and the Erasmus Financial Agreement from you.
+Students receive the grant in instalments.
+The first instalment will be transferred to your bank account shortly after we receive the completed Confirmation of Arrival form, the Erasmus Grant Agreement, and the Learning Agreement from you.
 These forms will be sent to you in an information pack before departure.
-The second (smaller) 'top-up' grant will be transferred in mid-March.
-The final (smaller) grant will be issued at the end of the academic year.
-Students who are away for less than five months will receive the Erasmus Grant in two instalments.
+The last instalment will be issued at the end of the exchange, following receipt of the Confirmation of Departure form and the completion of the Participant Report.

-If for any reason you withdraw from the Erasmus Programme earlier than planned, and after you have been issued with the first Erasmus Grant, you must contact the International Admissions and Study Abroad Office to organise a reimbursement of the Erasmus grant, or part of it.
+If for any reason you withdraw from the Erasmus Programme earlier than planned, and after you have been issued with the first Erasmus Grant, you must contact the International Admissions and Study Abroad Office so they can update your student record and to organise a reimbursement of the Erasmus grant.

 Registration/Fees at Trinity College